indigo-iam/esaco/README.md

 1. Define the endpoints and credentials for trusted authorization servers in an application.yml file as explained above

-2. Define an env file containing the configuration for ESACO instance following the instructions above
+2. Define an environment file containing the configuration for ESACO instance following the instructions above

 3. Run the service with a command like this: